-Community Grants and Campership of Chicago.
-OSRUI campers living in the Chicago Metropolitan area who attend a Jewish overnight camp for the first time for 3 weeks (19 days) or more are eligible for a community grant from Campership of Chicago.
-This is not based on financial need.
-Campers who have attended OSRUI for two weeks or less in the past are still eligible for this incentive.
-Other communities (such as Milwaukee and Madison WI) may have similar grants.
-Visit www.onehappycamper.org for more information or to see if your community has a program.
+- Community Incentive Grants.
+OSRUI campers living in the Chicago Metropolitan area who attend a Jewish overnight camp for the first time for 3 weeks (19 days) or more (even if they’ve attended shorter sessions in the past) are eligible for a $1000 OHC grant through the Jewish Federation of Metropolitan Chicago.
+(Siblings of campers who have already received the OHC grant get a small grant.)
+Other communities (such as Milwaukee and Madison, WI) may have similar grants for either $1000 (19-day session) or $700 (2-week session).

-Campers outside of the Chicago metro area should contact their local Federation directly about scholarships based on financial need.
+- Outside of the Chicago area: Families who live outside of the Chicago area should contact their local Federation directly about scholarships based on financial need.

 Questions about tuition assistance?
 Contact us: email@example.com 847-509-0990.